ryqndev/learn-ryqn-dev/src/content/tutorial/webapp-demos/hack-at-uci-2023/README.md

 - You need to use sensors on a phone

 Laptops and desktops don't have pedometers or gyroscopes.
-Can you imagine someone trying to use

 ## Ideation